Fratelli Treves: XX century

 Also noteworthy is the reissue of Quo vadis? by Sienkiewicz in 1914 which, in an unusual editorial initiative for the time, was accompanied by 78 still photographs taken from the homonymous film by Enrico Guazzoni, released in 1913.

-In 1916 the founder Emilio Treves and his wife Virginia died; the company remained in the hands of Guido and his wife Antonietta Pesenti, who appointed Giovanni Beltrami as managing director.
+In 1916 the founder Emilio Trèves and his wife Virginia died; the company remained in the hands of their nephew Guido and his wife Antonietta Pesenti, who appointed Giovanni Beltrami as managing director.
 The publishing house continued its activity, however holding up the growing competition with difficulty.
 He also kept a first-rate catalogue: he published works by Giuseppe Antonio Borgese, Marino Moretti, Ugo Ojetti, Alfredo Panzini, Grazia Deledda, Luciano Zuccoli, Rosso di San Secondo and Sem Benelli.

 In 1926, after the death of Beltrami, Calogero Tumminelli took over the leadership of Treves.
 In 1931 Tumminelli Editore merged with the Treves and Treccani publishing houses, forming SA Treves-Treccani-Tumminelli, which was directed by Tumminelli himself.
 In 1929, it published Francesco Salata's Per la storia diplomatica della Questione romana.

+In 1931, Treves acquired the Milan-based art publisher Bestetti e Tumminelli, as well as the Roman-based Anonima libraria italiana and La Societa anonima istituto Giovanni Treccani.
+After the acquisition, the merged company was renamed Treves, Treccani e Tumminelli.

-The sudden death of Guido Treves (12 May 1932) caused the dissolution of the partnership.
-Reconstituted as an independent publishing house in 1933, Antonietta Pesenti (widow of Guido) took charge of the new publishing structure, but the company, undercapitalized, lost most of the authors in a few years and was unable to face the necessary investments to modernize the printing facilities, which quickly became obsolete.
+The sudden death of Guido Trèves (12 May 1932) caused the dissolution of the partnership.
+In 1933, the publishing house was re-established as an independent enterprise under the leadership of Antonietta Pesenti (Guido’s widow); however, the company, lacking sufficient capital, lost most of its authors within a few years and was unable to make the necessary investments in modernising its printing equipment, which quickly became obsolete.

-In 1939, the Forlì-based industrialist Aldo Garzanti took over the company, immediately changing its name to comply with the fascist racial laws (the Treves were a Jewish family).
+In 1939, the Forlì-based industrialist Aldo Garzanti bought the company for a nominal fee: according to the fascist racial laws, all Jews were banned from doing business in Italy, so the Treves family no longer could own the company.
+Aldo Garzanti transformed it into his own publishing house, "Aldo Garzanti editore già Fratelli Treves".